-Kieran Swann is an artist, curator, producer, and facilitator; working in both performance and visual art.
+Kieran Swann is a curator, producer, and artistic collaborator; working in both performance and visual art.

 Kieran has studied at Wesleyan University’s Institute for Curatorial Practice in Performance, in Connecticut USA; Victorian College of the Arts; and Queensland University of Technology.

 His body of work has been described by ABC Radio as “nothing short of brilliant”, and RealTime has noted him a “fabulous liar in a mundane world”.